rikokurnia/rikokurnia/README.md

 ### Hi! 👋 I'm Riko.

-a technology activist and a novice web developer with technologies such as html css and js
+a technology activist and a novice web developer

 I'm currently active to create product that usefull for people and i also have skill to operate microsoft office